trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 Start with turning your motion sensors on/off and watch the change in state.
 Confirm the change in state on your camera.

-Turn the Alarm On to confirm you receive the notifications you have configured for the Alarm Input Event.
+Enable the Alarm Input Event and turn the Alarm On to confirm you receive the notifications you have configured for the Alarm Input Event.
 If you have a camera with a siren, check that option under Linkage Methods to see how fast the trigger is.

+Note that there is a 5 second delay before the ouput port is actually triggered, as configured.
+You must accomodate for this delay when setting your pre-record buffer in Storage Management.

 DO NOT forget to turn the Alarm OFF in your rules when conditions go back to normal.
 So if you have a rule with (conditions=true) that turns it on, you need a second rule with (conditions=false) to turn it off.

 Get Status will get the current state of all features from the camera and update the status attributes on the device, if needed.
 This command is in place for testing and development purposes and may be removed when the driver comes out of beta for general release.
 Do not call Get Status from any rules.
 ### In Summary